-The Scottish Arts and Humanities Alliance (SAHA) is a joint initiative of eleven Scottish Higher Education institutions, the Royal Society of Edinburgh and the Scottish Graduate School for Arts & Humanities.
-It was established to give a public and collective voice to the Arts and Humanities in the context of Higher Education and will also make connections as appropriate with work at a UK level to promote the value of SHAPE (social sciences, humanities and the arts for people, the economy and the environment).
+The Scottish Arts and Humanities Alliance (SAHA) is a joint initiative of Scottish Higher Education institutions, the Royal Society of Edinburgh and the Scottish Graduate School for Arts & Humanities.
+It was established to give a public and collective voice to the Arts and Humanities in the context of Higher Education.
+This new Alliance is designed to widely promote the contribution of our disciplines to positive change in society, to economic progress and to cultural understanding.

 The Alliance has the following remit: